kuzudb/kuzudb.github.io/docs/client-apis/python-api/query-result.md

 ----

+<a id="query_result.QueryResult.get_as_networkx"></a>

 **get\_as\_networkx**

 ```python
 def get_as_networkx(directed=True)
 ```

-Get the query result as a NetworkX graph.
+Convert the nodes and rels in query result into a NetworkX directed or undirected graph with the following rules:
+- Columns with data type other than node or rel will be ignored.
+- Duplicated nodes and rels will be converted only once.

 **Parameters**
 - `directed : bool` Whether the graph should be directed.
 Defaults to True.